vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/042/08_tavotibhiH_sachamAnA.md

 +++
 The standard tr. (incl. also Schmidt, B+I 84 and Scar 202) take ab as a separate nominal cl.
 The difference is trivial.

 Less trivial is the difference between my rendering of the last part of d and that of all the others.
 They take subhágās téṣu rā́yaḥ as the nominal main clause to the rel. cl. (yé aśvadā́ḥ …) that occupies the rest of the hemistich.
-Cf., e.g., Ge “denen gehören die beglückenden Reichtümer.”
+Cf., e.g., Geldner “denen gehören die beglückenden Reichtümer.”
 In contrast I take subhágāḥ with the rel. cl., qualifying the givers, and rā́yaḥ as acc. pl. in the main cl., and in the main cl.

 I supply a verb ‘confer’ (vel sim.) extracted from ratnadhéyam in 7a.
 In favor of the standard tr. are the facts that by accent rā́yaḥ is better analyzed as nom. than acc. (though acc. pl. so accented are not rare) and that no verb need be supplied.
 Although I am usually reluctant to supply material, in this case there are countervailing factors.